-\\ Although steelhead have not been taken during past hatchery practices, it is anticipated that adult steelhead will be collected and handled at the new collection facilities at Lyle Falls and Castile Falls.
-No mortality is expected from these operations.
+Although steelhead have not been taken during past hatchery practices, it is anticipated that adult steelhead will be collected and handled at the new collection facilities at Lyle Falls.
+Mortality occurs only on rare occasions during these operations.

-a.
+Stream fish (juvenile steelhead and resident trout) sampling operations a.
 Contact with listed fish through stream surveys, carcass and mark recovery projects, or migrational delay at weirs.